-4 PROPOSED MODULAR PARALLEL ARCHITECTURE
+4. PROPOSED MODULAR PARALLEL ARCHITECTURE

-In our previous work [17], the power consumption was reduced by making relation between selected operand size and power consumption.
+In our previous work, the power consumption was reduced by making relation between selected operand size and power consumption.
 However, that system could not deal with new requests even if there are free unutilized modules which can perform new tasks.
 In other words, it did not efficiently use the available hardware resources.
-Thus motivated, we propose a parallel architecture in this paper that increases the overall performance and throughput of the system by grant all requests as long as there are idle modules which can handle new requests.
+Thus motivated, the goal of this paper is to present a parallel architecture that increases the overall performance and throughput of the system by granting all requests as long as there are idle modules which can handle new requests.
 There are two scenarios for making the system operate in parallel.
-One solution is handling multiple same operations in parallel, i.e. handling multiple multiplication operations.
+One solution is handling multiple same operations in parallel, i.e., handling multiple multiplication operations.
 Since high level scalar ECC operations are composed of different operations, this parallelism will not be effective.
 For instance, a point doubling operation is consisted of multiplication, inversion, and addition operations.
 This way, if two point doubling requests do not enter at the same time, the second request must wait for the first operation to be completed.
-Therefore, the system should handle multiple different operations to run in parallel.
+Therefore, the system should handle multiple different operations to run in parallel in order to use the resources efficiently.
 In our developed parallel architecture, the system handles different operations with different operand sizes concurrently.
-For instance, both multiplication and inversion are required to be simultaneously handled.
+For instance, several multiplication and inversion operations with different key sizes could be simultaneously handled.

 The block diagram of the parallel architecture is depicted in Figure 4.
-Comparing Figure 1 and Figure 4, the parallel architecture has module separators between consecutive modules.
+Comparing Figures 1 and 4, the parallel architecture has module separators between consecutive modules.
 These module separators are used to dynamically partition the modules where each partition is responsible for one task.
 The module separator is a simple multiplexer which selects either zero or previous module's output as the input of the next module.
 This partitioning is online and its control signals come from Module-Assigner that will be discussed later.

 The Controller unit shown in Figure 5 generates appropriate signals to coordinate operations performed in the system.
-This Controller has three sub-blocks: i) Module Assigner, ii) Task Controllers, and iii) Correlator which will be discussed in the following sub sections.
+This Controller has three sub-blocks:

+- (i) Module Assigner, - (ii) Task Controllers, and

+(iii) Correlator which will be discussed in the following sub sections.

-4.1 Module-Assigner:
+4.1.
+Module-Assigner

 Module-Assigner connects the system to outside environment.
 It receives requests from outside and replies to them.
 Each new request states how many modules it requires (word-count) and also the instruction type that must be performed such as multiplication, division, or addition/subtraction.
-In response, the Module-Assigner will check (i) if there is a free Task-Controller to take care of this particular task and (ii) if there are enough free consecutive modules to handle this task.
-If one of these conditions fails, then Module-Assigner will reply to the requesting part that it cannot accept this task by putting zero on grant signal.
-Otherwise, the grant signal will be one.
+In response, the Module-Assigner will check

+(i) if there is a free Task-Controller to take care of this particular task and